agapasieka/Google-Kubernetes-Engine/machine_type_upgrade/README.md

 <!-- Overview -->
 ## Overview
-In this lab, you will deploy a GKE cluster with a 'Hello World!' application and upgrade the machine type of the node pool while keeping the workloads up and running with zeor downtime.
+In this lab, you will deploy a GKE cluster with a 'Hello World!' application and upgrade the machine type of the node pool while keeping the workloads up and running with zero downtime.

 <!-- Task1 -->
 ## Enable the Kubernetes Engine API